mongodb/docs/source/includes/ai-integrations/spring-ai/spring-set-up-environment.rst

    .. step:: Create a Spring Java application.

+      a.
 Navigate to the `Spring Initializr <https://start.spring.io/>`__ and configure your project with the following settings:

          - Project: :guilabel:`Maven`

          - Language: :guilabel:`Java`

          - Spring Boot: You can use the default version that is selected.

          - Project Metadata:

          - Java: :guilabel:`21`

          - You can use default values for all other fields.

-      On the right side of the Spring Initializr, click :guilabel:`ADD DEPENDENCIES`, then search for and add the following dependencies:
+      #.
+On the right side of the Spring Initializr, click :guilabel:`ADD
+         DEPENDENCIES`, then search for and add the following dependencies:

          - :guilabel:`MongoDB Atlas Vector Database`
          - :guilabel:`Spring Data MongoDB`

-      Finally, click :guilabel:`GENERATE` to download a zipped version of your Spring project.
+      #.
+Click :guilabel:`GENERATE` to download a zipped version of
+         your Spring project.
 Unzip the file and open it in your IDE.

    .. step:: Add dependencies.